 “I’m super happy with this victory and this time trial, that went quite better than I expected.
-I was fighting for such a victory since Paris-Nice, felt really good all these days and was able to confirm today that good feeling on the road.
+I was fighting for such a victory since Paris-Nice, felt really good all these days, and was able to confirm today that good feeling on the road.
 It was quite a good parcours for me: it had flat sections, where I don’t do bad at all, also some slopes and several turns – as it was also a short TT, it suited me well.
 We rode with calmness and confidence, distributing my strength equally over the course, and it went well.
 The roads were slippery and we had to take some risks into the descents; actually, I was close to crashing once, but at the final descent, I already knew I had a good gap and could take things easier.

 Who is Nairo Quintana?

 His full name is Nairo Alexander Quintana Rojas.
-He was born in born 4 February 1990 in Boyacá department of Colombia.
+He was born on 4 February 1990 in the Boyacá department of Colombia.
 He is small, a pure climber, 1.69 m (5 ft 7 in) and 61 kg (130 lb).
 He first drew attention in 2012, when he took a prestigious victory at the Critérium du Dauphiné.
 He sparked a counter-attack after a select group of riders including leader Bradley Wiggins reached the last escapee of the day.
 He held on to his solo lead in the descent leading to Morzine.

-Nairo Quintana’s Palmares
+Nairo Quintana’s Palmares (as of April 2013)

-1st Overall Tour de l’Avenir (1st Stages 6 & 7)
+- 1st Overall Tour de l’Avenir (1st Stages 6 & 7)

-1st Mountains classification, Volta a Catalunya
+- 1st Mountains classification, Volta a Catalunya

-1st Overall Vuelta a Murcia (1st Stage 1)
+- 1st Overall Vuelta a Murcia (1st Stage 1)

-1st Overall Route du Sud (1st Stage 3)
+- 1st Overall Route du Sud (1st Stage 3)

-1st Giro dell’Emilia
+- 1st Giro dell’Emilia

-1st Stage 6 Critérium du Dauphiné
+- 1st Stage 6 Critérium du Dauphiné

-1st Stage 1 (TTT) Vuelta a España
+- 1st Stage 1 (TTT) Vuelta a España

 - 1st Young rider classification, Vuelta a la Comunidad de Madrid

 - 4th Overall Volta a Catalunya (1st Stage 3)